 The development of the programme is supported by the Stockholm Resilience Centre International Advisory Board and key advisors from the Pontus Schultz Foundation.

 Lisen Schultz is Head of design and Programme director.
 She is also a deputy science director at the Stockholm Resilience Centre (SRC) and the founder of the Pontus Schultz Foundation.
-She is supported by faculty and staff from the SRC, including Carl Folke, Johan Rockström, Frances Westley, Per Olsson, Fredrik Moberg, Sturle Hauge Simonsen and Astrid Auraldsson Sjögreen.
+She is supported by faculty and staff from the SRC, including Carl Folke, Johan Rockström, Frances Westley, Per Olsson, Fredrik Moberg, Sturle Hauge Simonsen, Siri Maassen and Astrid Auraldsson Sjögreen.